Spike Milligan: Religion

-Legal issues
+Legal troubles

 In 1974 Milligan was arrested for shooting a trespasser with an air rifle.
 He defended himself in court and was given a conditional discharge.

 Humour with the Prince of Wales

-Charles III (then the Prince of Wales), was a fan of Milligan.
+Prince Charles was a fan of Milligan.
 When Milligan received the Lifetime Achievement Award at the British Comedy Awards in 1994, the prince sent a congratulatory message to be read out on live television.
-The comedian interrupted the message to call the prince a "little grovelling bastard".
+Milligan interrupted the message to call the prince a "little grovelling bastard".
 He later faxed the prince, saying: "I suppose a knighthood is out of the question?"

 In reality, he and the prince were very close friends, and Milligan had already been made a Commander of the Order of the British Empire (CBE) in 1992 (honorary because of his Irish citizenship).
 He was made an honorary Knight Commander of the Order of the British Empire (KBE) in 2001.

 On 23 July 1981, the Prince of Wales and Lady Diana Spencer were presented with a poem about the forthcoming Royal Wedding, delivered to Buckingham Palace on a 3-foot-9-inch parchment scroll, written under the pen name MacGoonical.
 A ridiculous verse written in the style of William McGonagall, the ode was commissioned by the Legal and General Assurance society as a "mark of esteem and affection".
 The verse, titled "Ode to His Royal Highness the Prince of Wales on the occasion of his Weeding", begins:

 Campaigning

 He was a strident campaigner on environmental matters, particularly arguing against unnecessary noise, such as the use of "muzak".

 In 1971, Milligan caused controversy by attacking an art exhibition at the Hayward Gallery with a hammer.
-The artwork included catfish, oysters, and shrimp which were to be electrocuted.
-He was a staunch and outspoken scourge of domestic violence, dedicating one of his books to Erin Pizzey.
+The artwork included catfish, oysters, and shrimp that were to be electrocuted.
+He was a staunch and outspoken opponent of the scourge of domestic violence, dedicating one of his books to Erin Pizzey.

 Death

-Even late in life, Milligan's black humour had not deserted him.
-After the death of Harry Secombe from cancer, he said, "I'm glad he died before me, because I didn't want him to sing at my funeral."
+Milligan retained his black humour into later life.
+In 1980, during the funeral of Peter Sellers, he quipped to Harry Secombe, "I hope you die before me, because I don't want you to sing at my funeral."
 (A recording of Secombe singing was played at Milligan's memorial service.)
 In 1990, he also wrote his own obituary, in which he stated repeatedly that he "wrote the Goon Show and died".